sourmash-bio/sourmash/doc/more-info.rst

 * `MinHash signatures as ways to find samples, and collaborators? <http://ivory.idyll.org/blog/2016-sourmash-signatures.html>`__

-YAML format for the signature
+JSON format for the signature
 -----------------------------

-The YAML format is not necessarily final; this is a TODO item for future releases.
+The JSON format is not necessarily final; this is a TODO item for future releases.
 In particular, we'd like to update it to store more metadata for samples.